 In other news, over homemade pizza tonight, Sam asked when he could go inside the earth.
 We've talked to him a little about the structure of the interior of the earth, since reading the comic book version of Jules Verne's Journey to the Center of the Earth.
 So I think when we are in Columbus next we'll have to see about visiting Old Man's Cave.

 Sam's brain has grown the wrinkles relevant to building complex Lego structures.
-He's made half a dozen large 2D mazes recently, and this afternoon we made a big multilevel fort with a maze at its base.
-Playing with Sam gets better and better!
+He's made half

 A final note of trivia: Susan has now claimed the mantle of Queen of Small Mammal Medication.
 Each day she delivers two pills to one cat, 1 ml of fluid to another, mixes Metamucil into the cat food, gives a tsp of medicine to Sam, and gives Sam a dose of the inhaler.
 And we are thinking of adding on four nostril squirts daily with Nasonex.
 I do help out a little.
 The last few nights I've been soaking Alex the cat's injured paw--last night I even squeezed some pus out!
 We all get to contribute.